 Most interestingly, reindeer are the only mammals that can see ultraviolet light, reflected by white snow.
-This sophisticated adaptation lets these animals spot predators or hidden lichen in the monochrome surroundings of the Arctic, due to contrasting colors on the UV spectrum.
+This sophisticated adaptation lets these animals spot predators or hidden lichen in the simple colors of the Arctic.

-Moreover, a recent study discovered that reindeers' eyes change color from gold to blue throughout the seasons.
-This unique adaptation allows these beautiful mammals to adapt to the extreme changes in light levels during the various Arctic seasons.
-In this way, they can detect predators like the Arctic wolf in the 24-hour daylight of summer and the continual darkness of winter.
+A recent study discovered that reindeers' eyes change color from gold to blue throughout the seasons.
+This allows them to detect predators like the Arctic wolf in the 24-hour daylight of summer and the continual darkness of winter.

 Interestingly, we still don't know the exact purpose of the tusk, which was considered a valuable gift among royalty in medieval times.

 Another fascinating fact about narwhal is related to the amount of vitamin C that is found in its skin.
 It's known that one ounce of its skin contains as much vitamin C as half an orange.
-In the past, Inuit people were dependent on it to ward off scurvy.
+Inuit people used narwhal skin to ward off scurvy.

 Best time for a date: July

-Squeaks, chirps, and whistles are their main communication tools and help them to navigate the pitch-black waters of the Arctic.
+They use squeaks, chirps, and whistles to communicate and navigate in pitch-black waters.
 Interestingly, they are also known to be able to mimic the voices of humans without any training.